Officer Killed In Raleigh Mass Shooting Laid To Rest In Home State Of NJ

 Services for Gabriel Torres, a Jackson native, were held at the Thiele-Reid Family Funeral Home, with internment at Holy Cross Cemetery in North Arlington.

 Torres and four other victims were killed, and two others wounded, by a 15-year-old shooter wearing camouflage clothing the evening of Thursday, Oct.
-13 in Northeaster Raleigh, police said.
+13 in Northeastern Raleigh, police said.

 Torres was found by his wife, Jasmin, as her husband's colleague's worked to track down the suspect on a shooting rampage through the neighborhood, according to WRAL and police reports.